 A Member of the Company who has paid all amounts payable by the Member to the Company in respect of the Member’s membership may resign from membership of the Company upon giving to the Secretary written notice of the Member’s resignation and upon receipt of that notice by the Company, the Member ceases to be a Member.

-If a Member of the Company ceases to be a Member under Sub-Clause (2), and in every other case where a Member ceases to hold membership, the Secretary must make an appropriate entry in the Register of Members recording the date on which the Member ceased to be a Member.
+If a Member of the Company ceases to be a Member under clause 19(2) , and in every other case where a Member ceases to hold membership, the Secretary must make an appropriate entry in the Register of Members recording the date on which the Member ceased to be a Member.

 Register of Members